 But, I’m going to encourage you to not only stop here but to make Swansboro, NC your next vacation destination.

-Yes, the ever-popular Topsail Island is nearby with its high rise hotels, condos, and oceanfront location which is lovely.
+Yes, the ever-popular North Topsail Island is nearby with its high rise condos and oceanfront location which is lovely.

 However, Swansboro offers incredible restaurants and outdoor activities all within a short walk of your vacation rental.